guip97/ProceduralRecoilAnimationSystem/README.md

 3. Get access to the official Discord server and YouTube video tutorials!

 # Have an issue?
 The system isn't perfect yet, so there can be some bugs and issues.
-If you found a bug, "Issues" section is exactly what you need.
+If you found a bug, [Issues](https://github.com/guip97/ProceduralRecoilAnimationSystem/issues) section is exactly what you need.

 Before creating a new "Issue", try to follow theses rules:
 - Ask your question on the official discord server